flybywiresim/discord-bot/.github/CONTRIBUTING.md

 * Choose user-friendly command names.
 * Test your build locally before submitting as ready for review.

+## Writing Guidelines

+To ensure that commands are written professionally and clearly, please follow the guide below.

+* Use the proper name for third party services.
+For example, simBrief and not SimBrief.
+* Refrain from using exclamation points unless it is a warning.
+* Ensure that the contents of the command are correct.
+If you are unsure if something is correct please speak to any bot developer, and they will be able to verify anything.
+* Ensure that grammar and spelling is correct.

 ## Pull Request Process
 Reminder: The main branch is 'staging'